The Modern Resume Formatting and Design

 Changing How You Think

-To succeed in today's job market, you must change how you present yourself.
+To succeed in the current job market, you must change how you present yourself.
 We need to stop seeing the resume as an old paper document and start treating it like a simple, easy-to-use online page.

 The Old Way (Stuck in Place)